adammck/djtables/README.rst

 License
 =======
-Django-Tables is free software, available under the BSD license.
+DjangoTables is free software, available under the BSD license.